thomasjpfan/skconfig/README.rst

 --------

 ``skconfig`` is provides two key features: Validation of parameters for scikit-learn models, and sampling these parameters.
-The sampling uses `ConfigSpace <https://github.com/automl/ConfigSpace>`_.
+The sampling depends on `ConfigSpace <https://github.com/automl/ConfigSpace>`_.

 Validation